 FHA 203(k) Loan Interest Rates

 The range of interest rates for FHA 203(k) loans are as follows:

-An FHA 203(k) loan is a permanent government-backed loan for owner occupants.
+An FHA 203(k) loan is a permanent government-backed loan for owner-occupants.
 It’s used to purchase and renovate a primary residence.
-This long-term loan is used to finance properties with 1- 4 units.
-Interest rates usually range from 4.75 – 6.5% and terms are between 15 and 30 years.
+This long-term loan is used to finance properties with one to four units.
+Interest rates usually range from 4.75% to 6.5%, and terms are between 15 and 30 years.

 These loans allow a homeowner to finance both the purchase and the renovations of a primary residence.
-These renovations can be either cosmetic or more extensive, but they have to be approved by the lender and can’t include luxury items such as a pool.
+These renovations can be either cosmetic or more extensive, but they have to be approved by the lender and can’t include luxury items like a pool.

 FHA 203(k) Loan Interest Rate Factors

 The main factor that impacts an FHA 203(k) loan’s interest rates are the borrower’s personal credit score.
 The borrower’s debt to income ratio and overall financial standing also impacts the interest rate.

 The most impactful interest rate factors for FHA 203(k) loans are personal credit score and the borrower’s financial standing.